bradreeder/CV/README.md

 #### UX Researcher
 ##### Jun 2017 - Present

 I worked independently for the digital agency [Outlandish](https://outlandish.com/) as a UX Researcher.
-My brief was to diagnose the growth potential, collect feedback on application ideas, and mapping the relationships and skills of a young network of digital co-operatives called the [Cooperative Technologists](https://www.coops.tech/).
+My brief was to diagnose the growth potential, collect feedback on application ideas, and map the relationships and skills of a young network of digital co-operatives called the [Cooperative Technologists](https://www.coops.tech/).
 The role involved:

 - Showing initiative in defining and conducting my own research plan utilising secondary research, shadowing & observation, interviewing, surveying, and user-testing methods.
 - Demonstrating strong diplomacy, synthesis, and empathy skills in identifying and fairly representing key needs and problem areas in the network from data across 25 different organisations.